What Rockschool offers

 Ear tests

-Recognising rhythmic patterns, identifying styles and tempos, sometimes matching played passages by ear.
-Less classical-aural-test in flavour than ABRSM; more contemporary- musician-ear in feel.
+Recognising rhythmic patterns, identifying styles and tempos, and sometimes matching played passages by ear.
+Less classical-aural-test in flavour than ABRSM, more contemporary-musician-ear in feel.

 Why Rockschool over ABRSM for popular music?